codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 ---
 ```

-We can then use these classes in our slides and mix and match markdown and html if needed.
+We can then use these classes in our slides and mix and match MarkDown and html if needed.

 ```markdown